haskus/haskus-manual/source/memory/buffer.rst

    bufferWriteWord32IO :: MonadIO m => Buffer 'Mutable pin fin heap -> Word -> Word32 -> m ()
    bufferWriteWord64IO :: MonadIO m => Buffer 'Mutable pin fin heap -> Word -> Word64 -> m ()

-Different architectures store the ``Word8`` composing larger words in different orders (called ``Endianness``).
+Different architectures store the ``Word8`` s composing larger words in different orders (called ``Endianness``).
 When we use buffers to exchange data with other systems, we need to be aware of the endianness convention used for the exchanged data.
 More on this in the following chapters.